jguiel/hostingMD/sf_tourism.md

 - [Tartine to SFBG Directions](https://maps.app.goo.gl/2gNQpHamoskFvQzu6)

 ### Dandelion Chocolate
 Either the tour of the Mission District factory, or just going to the retail store on Valencia, this place is required imo.
 Best chocolate I've ever had; it's all like single-origin chocolate with only two ingredients.
 The tour is fun if you can, but if you can't make it, you have to get a hot chocolate, cookie, and at least one other thing from the Valencia store.
-Sasmple the chocolate while you wait, and get extra marshmellows which are the best part.
+Sample the chocolate while you wait, and get extra marshmallows which are the best part.
 <br>

 - [Dandelion Factory](https://maps.app.goo.gl/GBCRh2reVhHxnLMZ7) - Tours are $20 a head and you get a coupon for a free drink